 Growing Up With Dogs

-When I was a toddler, my grandfather built a custom wagon for my sister and I, and constructed a leather harness for our Boxer dog to pull us in it down the sidewalk.
-We quickly became part of our block’s lore.
+When I was a toddler, my grandfather built a custom wagon for my sister and I, and also constructed a leather harness so our Boxer dog could pull us up and down the sidewalk.
+This unique mode of transportation quickly became part of our block’s lore.
 That’s me riding in the wagon in the photo above.

 As a boy, I developed a strong passion for dogs myself.
 With my grandfather’s help and books from the library, I learned to train our family dogs, teaching them basic obedience as well as tricks.

 Back then (several decades ago), dogs had a different role in our families and communities.
 While they were popular and many households had one, they were not considered as integral a part of the family as they are now.
 I recall many dogs roaming the neighborhood freely.
 They ate grocery store dog chow (no fancy, organic, grain-free blends for them!), crate training a dog was unheard of, and picking up poop was often considered optional.

 In the suburban neighborhood I grew up in, I remember dogs biting kids, living in dog houses and often never being allowed inside the family house, barking incessantly, and rarely, if ever, accompanying family members on outings to a store, park, or anywhere else.
 Dogs were certainly loved, but they had their place.

 Dog Culture Today